+WHAT IS SLOW ART DAY?
 Slow Art Day is an international event celebrating looking at art in a different way.
-This year Slow Art Day is taking place on Saturday 10 April 2021 in nearly 100 venues around the world (and counting...).
+This year Slow Art Day is taking place on Saturday 2 April 2022 in nearly 150 venues around the world (and counting…).
 So, what is Slow Art Day all about?
-Here's what you need to know.
-How did Slow Art Day start?
-In 2008 Phil Terry visited The Jewish Museum in New York and instead of trying to see everything, he found a select few pieces to focus on: just 2 paintings: Hans Hoffman’s Fantasia and Jackson Pollock's Convergence.
-He wanted to find out what would
+Here’s what you need to know.
+HOW DID SLOW ART DAY START?
+In 2008 Phyl Terry visited The Jewish Museum in New York and instead of trying to see everything, he found a select few pieces to focus on: just 2 paintings: Hans Hoffman’s

 As an educator, do you pay attention to the language you use when you are leading a discussion about art or objects?
 Do you notice how certain words, phrases and tenses can have a positive or negative effect on a group?
 Here are 5 ways you can use language for positive effect in your discussions.
 1. Use neutral language Staying as neutral as possible as a facilitator encourages feedback from every participant and allows for multiple interpretations.
 Neutrality is a tricky concept (here's a good read on it) and this subject is always quite a thorny one in my classes

 by Claire BownHow much information is too much on a guided tour?
 When does information become a burden and how much do we actually remember afterwards?Traditional lecture-style 'walk and talk ' guided tours with an expert guide are still all-to-common and a standard way of 'presenting' an historic site, a city or a museum to the public.However, participants on these style of tours will remember very little of the information they are told, less than 5% in fact.
 They will become exhausted (and sometimes irritated) by the non-stop flow of information.
 They will leave their tour none the richer or wiser